ibm-watson-data-lab/hybrid-cloud-tutorial/tutorial/tutorial.md

     Visit http://couchdb.apache.org/, then download and installCouchDB.
 2. In Bluemix, add the destination.

-    Return to or open the gateway in Bluemix.
+    Return to Bluemix and open your open the gateway.
 Under **Create Destinations** Enter a name for the connection.
 Then enter the IP address and port of the on-prem machine where your couchDB database resides and click the +plus button on the far right of the line (use 127.0.0.1 if CouchDB is installed on the current laptop)

     <p align="center"><img src="images/add_destination.png"</p>